silvercircle/symbols.nvim/README.md

 ## Features

-- Listing Symbols - duh.
+- **Listing Symbols** - duh.
 Uses LSP servers and treesitter parsers which have to be configured by the user.
-- Preview Window - glance at the code before committing to your next action.
+- **Preview Window** - glance at the code before committing to your next action.
   You can also edit the file in the preview window.
-- Inline Details - symbol details can be displayed inline.
+- **Inline Details** - symbol details can be displayed inline.
 Those details are given by a provider (e.g. LSP).
-- Dynamic Settings - a lot of settings can be changed on the fly, without changing the config and reopening Neovim.
+- **Dynamic Settings** - some of the settings can be changed on the fly, without changing the config and reopening Neovim.
-- Preserving Folds - the sidebar preserves folds on changes (at least most of them, most of the time).
+- **Preserving Folds** - the sidebar preserves folds on changes (at least most of them, most of the time).
-- Independent Sidebars - each sidebar has it's own view (folds) and settings, even when there are multiple sidebars showing symbols for the same file.
+- **Independent Sidebars** - each sidebar has it's own view (folds) and settings, even when there are multiple sidebars showing symbols for the same file.
-- Custom Display Rules - symbols formatting and filtering can be configured per language.
+- **Custom Display Rules** - symbols formatting and filtering can be configured per language.
 The goal is to provide great default configurations for many languages while allowing the user to make adjusments according to their preference.
-- Mouse Support - you can use your mouse, no judgement.
+- **Mouse Support** - you can use your mouse, no judgement.

 <!-- panvimdoc-ignore-end -->